Apartheid: 1948 election

-The National Party's election platform stressed that apartheid would preserve a market for white employment in which non-whites could not compete.
-On the issues of black urbanisation, the regulation of non-white labour, "influx control", social security, farm tariffs and non-white taxation, the United Party's policy remained contradictory and confused.
-Its traditional bases of support not only took mutually exclusive positions, but found themselves increasingly at odds with each other.
+The United Party's traditional bases of support not only took mutually exclusive positions, but found themselves increasingly at odds with each other.
 Smuts' reluctance to consider South African foreign policy against the mounting tensions of the Cold War also stirred up discontent, while the nationalists promised to purge the state and public service of communist sympathisers.

-First to desert the United Party were Afrikaner farmers, who wished to see a change in influx control due to problems with squatters, as well as higher prices for their maize and other produce in the face of the mineowners' demand for cheap food policies.
-Always identified with the affluent and capitalist, the party also failed to appeal to its working class constituents.
+The party always identified with the affluent and capitalists, and failed to appeal to its working class constituents.

-Populist rhetoric allowed the National Party to sweep eight constituencies in the mining and industrial centres of the Witwatersrand and five more in Pretoria.
+The HNP won eight constituencies in the mining and industrial centres of the Witwatersrand and five more in Pretoria.
 Barring the predominantly English-speaking landowner electorate of the Natal, the United Party was defeated in almost every rural district.
 Its urban losses in the nation's most populous province, the Transvaal, proved equally devastating.
-As the voting system was disproportionately weighted in favour of rural constituencies and the Transvaal in particular, the 1948 election catapulted the Herenigde Nasionale Party from a small minority party to a commanding position with an eight-vote parliamentary lead.
+As the voting system was disproportionately weighted in favour of rural constituencies and the Transvaal in particular, the 1948 election saw the HNP the lead in parliament with an eight-vote lead.
 Daniel François Malan became the first nationalist prime minister, with the aim of implementing the apartheid philosophy and silencing liberal opposition.

-When the National Party came to power in 1948, there were factional differences in the party about the implementation of systemic racial segregation.
-The "baasskap" (white domination or supremacist) faction, which was the dominant faction in the NP and state institutions, favoured systematic segregation, but also favoured the participation of black Africans in the economy, with black labour controlled to advance the economic gains of Afrikaners.
+Within the HNP there were factional differences in the party about the implementation of systemic racial segregation.
+The "baasskap" (white domination or supremacist) faction, which was the dominant faction in the HNP and state institutions, favoured systematic segregation, but also favoured the participation of black Africans in the economy, with black labour controlled to advance the economic gains of Afrikaners.
 A second faction were the "purists", who believed in "vertical segregation", in which blacks and whites would be entirely separated, with blacks living in native reserves, with separate political and economic structures, which, they believed, would entail severe short-term pain, but would also lead to independence of white South Africa from black labour in the long term.
 A third faction, which included Hendrik Verwoerd, sympathised with the purists, but allowed for the use of black labour, while implementing the purist goal of vertical separation.
 Verwoerd would refer to this policy as a policy of "good neighbourliness" as a means of justifying such segregation.